 Cast: Elle Fanning, Justice Smith, Alexandra Shipp, Kelli O’Hara, Lamar Johnson, Virginia Gardner, Felix Mallard, Sofia Hasmik, Keegan-Michael Key, and Luke Wilson

 A movie about healing!
 ‘All the Bright Places’ is based on the novel by Jennifer Niven.
 When Violet and Theodore meet, they change each other’s lives in unexpected ways.
-Both reeling from the scars of their past learn to reevaluate and heal together.
+Both reeling from the scars of their past learn to reevaluate and heal together as best friends.
 A mature romantic drama with two superb young actors who deliver on the depths of their roles.
 If you are looking for a drama with complex emotions and deep dialogues, this is the one.
-Fair warning – you might need a tissue of six!
+Fair warning – you might need a tissue of six for this romantic movies on Netflix!

 3. After We Collided